Kava-Labs/kava/migrate/v0_15/migrate.md

 ### Before the upgrade

-Kava Labs will submit a `SoftwareUpgradeProposal` that specifies the exact block _height_ at which the chain should shut down.
-This height will correspond to approximately 13:00 UTC on August 30th.
+Kava Labs has submitted a `SoftwareUpgradeProposal` that specifies block height __1878509__ as the final block height for kava-7.
+This height corresponds to approximately 13:00 UTC on August 30th.
 Once the proposal passes, the chain will shutdown automatically at the specified height and does not require manual intervention by validators.

 ### On the day of the upgrade

-**The kava chain is expected to halt at 13:00 UTC, and restart with new software at 15:00 UTC August 30th.
+**The kava chain is expected to halt at block height 1878509, at approximately 13:00 UTC, and restart with new software at 15:00 UTC August 30th.
 Do not stop your node and begin the upgrade before 13:00UTC on August 30th, or you may go offline and be unable to recover until after the upgrade!**

-Kava developers will update this PR with the final block number when it is reached. **Make sure the kvd process is stopped before proceeding and that you have backed up your validator**.
+**Make sure the kvd process is stopped before proceeding and that you have backed up your validator**.
 Failure to backup your validator could make it impossible to restart your node if the upgrade fails.

 1. Export State (this **MUST** be done using **v0.14.3**, previous v0.14.x versions will not produce the same genesis hash!)